HalilCan/FAT-filesystem-access/README.md

 ### 1.a.
 Current State
 FAT-fs is a complete filesystem with all the basic functionality an operating system could need.
 This primarily means indexing, creating, tracking, managing, and manipulating files, directories, and `file descriptors`.
 FAT-fs can also defragment files and has support for copy-on-write.
 Finally, the node structure allows for multiple directory depth, though the implementation required by the class called for a flat filesystem.

-The documentation in `fatOperations`, I hear, is to die for.
+The documentation in `fatOperations.h`, I hear, is to die for.

 ---